Buttoned-up engineering, unbuttoned.

 As a premium brand, it is our obligation to be top class in the way we deal with our owners.
 Our corporate initiative, The Subaru Difference, focuses our activities.
 The Stellar Performers Program certifies dealers for high levels of customer handling.
 The Signature Facility Program ensures that our customers have a quality place in which to do business.
 We are constantly communicating with owners, training dealers and analyzing needs.

 We also want owners to have extra benefits.
-We offer a Subaru MasterCard® that can help offset the costs of ownership.
 We have Subaru insurance plans with special owner advantages.
 Many of our marketing partners offer discounts, elite status or free memberships to Subaru owners.
 And, of course, Drive magazine, written and distributed exclusively for Subaru owners.

 In every area of owner relationships, our final target is to be number one.
 We know we need the support of a loyal owner body to meet our goals, and we plan to work hard to earn that support.